 Center for Brooklyn History, Historical research center in Brooklyn Heights, United States.

-The Center for Brooklyn History occupies a red brick Romanesque Revival building on Pierrepont Street with terra cotta trim and carved stone figures decorating the facade.
-The structure contains multiple floors of reading rooms and research spaces organized to help visitors navigate through Brooklyn's documented past.
+The Center for Brooklyn History is an archive, museum, and library in Brooklyn Heights, New York, housed in a red brick Romanesque Revival building on Pierrepont Street.
+The facade is decorated with terra cotta trim and carved stone figures, and inside there are several floors of reading rooms and research spaces.

 The community of curious travelers